2024-foss4g-europe/2024-foss4g-europe.github.io/content/schedule/excursion.md

     alttext="Piusa"
     width="80%"
     caption="Source: [**visitestonia.ee** ](https://www.visitestonia.com/en/observation-tower-on-suur-munamagi) Jaak Nilson "
->}}   | **{{< extlink href="https://www.visitestonia.com/en/observation-tower-on-suur-munamagi" title="Suur Munamägi" >}}**, 318 metres from the sea level, is the highest point of the Baltics.
-The Observation tower on Suur Munamägi provides its visitors with a splendid 50 km range view of the Estonian nature.
-A person standing on top of the tower is standing 346.7 metres above the sea level.            |
+>}}   | **{{< extlink href="https://www.visitestonia.com/en/observation-tower-on-suur-munamagi" title="Suur Munamägi" >}}**, 318 metres from the sea level, is the highest point in the Baltics.
+The Observation tower on Suur Munamägi provides its visitors with a splendid 50 km range view of Estonian nature.
+A person standing on top of the tower is standing 346.7 metres above sea level.            |

 **Preliminary agenda:**